hira-edu/brainliest/docs/dev/worklog.md

 > **Coordination Log**
 > This document is the SSOT for intra-team updates between Codex (repo owner) and Claude Sonnet 4.5.
 Every session must append at the top.

+- Wired practice navigation to the session API with a client container that manages question advance, flag state, and answer persistence across questions.
 - Persisted AI explanation generations through the Drizzle repository and surfaced an admin log/API for auditing.
 - Added pagination to `/api/explanations` and updated the admin activity view to read from the shared endpoint instead of direct repository access.
 - Stood up practice session storage (Drizzle repositories + `/api/practice/sessions` routes) and rewired the practice page/actions to call the new API while keeping the sample fallback for offline use.